nghitrampham/data_assessments/README.md

-#### This directory contains all the data take-home assessment I did for interviews at several companies.
-I was able to proceed to the next round of interview with all companies after submitting these assigments.
+#### This directory contains all the data take-home assessments I did for interviews at several companies.
+I was able to proceed to the next round of interviews with all companies after submitting these assignments.
 Clean notebooks/scripts:

 1. pocket_gems: retention_model.ipynb + pocket_gem.pdf (better to read the analysis in pocket_gemm.pdf first)